telerik/reporting-docs/getting-started/installation/dot-net-core-support.md

 ## Deploying on Linux

-> Currently, .NET 7 is not supported on Linux due to a breaking change introduced by Microsoft as explained in [System.Drawing.Common is not supported on non-Windows platforms - .NET 6 and .NET 7 under Linux]({%slug system-drawing-common-is-not-supported-on-non-windows-platforms%})
+> Currently, .NET 7 is not supported on non-Windows platforms (Linux and MacOS) due to a breaking change introduced by Microsoft as explained in [System.Drawing.Common is not supported on non-Windows platforms]({%slug system-drawing-common-is-not-supported-on-non-windows-platforms%})

 When deploying to a Linux machine, make sure you have the [libgdiplus](https://www.mono-project.com/docs/gui/libgdiplus/) library installed.
 The library is a Mono implementation of GDI+ API for non-Windows operating systems.